RF Mixing / Multiplication: Frequency Mixers

 RF Mixer applications

-RF mixers are used in all areas of RF design, and development.
+RF mixers or frequency mixers are used in all areas of RF design, and development.
 They are used in circuits from radio receivers and transmitters to radar systems, and in fact anywhere that radio frequency signals are used.

-RF mixers are used in a number of different ways:
+These mixers can be used in a variety of different ways:

 - Frequency translation: The most obvious application for RF mixers is for frequency translation.
 This technique is used in many areas and in particular in receivers and transmitters to move the frequency of a signal from one band to another.
 Using the fact that the two input frequencies generate sum and difference frequencies, it is possible to change the signal input to another frequency by taking either the sum or the difference signal.
 One of the first major applications of this was in the superheterodyne radio receiver.